Jealousy

 Jealousy thrives on uncertainty & incomplete information.
 It can spiral into obsessive thoughts, paranoia, and insecurity that damage trust and self-worth.
 Doesn’t everyone feel jealous?
 Yes they do, but if you’re here, jealousy may be controlling you (or your partner)

 Jealousy and envy are often used interchangeably.
-I think this can be confusing.
-I believe R. Leahy, has the best definition of jealousy vs envy.
-Jealousy always involves a real or perceived threat to a relationship.
+I believe R. Leahy, has the best definition of jealousy vs envy - Jealousy always involves a real or perceived threat to a relationship.
 Envy arises because we want something someone else has, such as a car, intelligence or good looks.
 Our perceived lack (of wealth, intelligence or good looks). this is preventing us from achieving what we want

 It’s natural for us to feel jealous in a relationship - it surfaces when we feel our relationship is threatened.
 Jealousy is deeply rooted in our evolutionary biology.
 Even animals experience jealousy (studies on monkeys show jealousy when their partners interact with others).